SoftwareAG/c8y-docs/content/edge-kubernetes/k8-edge-connecting-edge-to-cloud-bundle/software-management-docs.md

 layout: redirect
 ---

-You can remotely manage the **applications**, **microservices** and **extensions** installed on Edge using the {{< product-c8y-iot >}} software management feature.
+You can remotely manage the **applications**, **microservices** and **extensions** installed on Edge using the {{< product-c8y-iot >}} [advanced software management](/device-integration/fragment-library/#advanced-software-management) feature.
 This process requires you to first upload an application, microservice or extension to the software repository before installing them.
 For more information on uploading items to the software repository, see [To add a new software or software version](/device-management-application/managing-device-data/#to-add-a-new-software-or-software-version).
 For more information about the software management feature in general, see [Managing device software](/device-management-application/managing-device-data/#managing-software).

 {{< c8y-admon-important >}}
-The [advanced software management](/device-integration/fragment-library/#advanced-software-management) microservice must be deployed to manage software remotely.
-The microservice name is _advanced-software-mgmt_.
-It is packaged as a standard {{< product-c8y-iot >}} microservice ZIP file.
-The ZIP file must be deployed as a microservice to {{< product-c8y-iot >}} using the UI or any of the other deployment options provided by the platform.
+To use the {{< product-c8y-iot >}} [advanced software management](/device-integration/fragment-library/#advanced-software-management) feature, your {{< product-c8y-iot >}} cloud tenant's subscription plan must include the _advanced-software-mgmt_ microservice.
 {{< /c8y-admon-important >}}

 - Applications - You need a {{< product-c8y-iot >}} application, see [Web SDK](/web/introduction/) for details.
 Upload the application zip to the software repository with the software type _c8yedge_application_